 <a href="https://disfold.com/top-e-commerce-sites-india/" target="_blank" rel="noopener noreferrer"><img src="https://disfold.com/wp-content/uploads/2020/07/top-10-ecommerce-sites-india.jpg" alt="Top 10 e-commerce sites in India 2020"></a>

 Top brands conducting business through e-commerce in India

 Besides these platforms operating through a wide array of products, some brands can also be highlighted for particularly standing out, thanks to their large reach of the Indian online audience.
-Even though they operate in the tourism industry which is not in the pure delivery of products, MakeMyTrip and Yatra still manage to make a lot of sales of transportation services on their websites, with over 26 and 8 million visits per month respectively, even in the time of the Covid-19 pandemics and its lethal effect on tourism.
+Even though they operate in the tourism industry which is not in the pure delivery of products, MakeMyTrip and Yatra still manage to make a lot of sales of transportation services on their websites, with over 6 and 2.5 million visits per month respectively, even in the time of the Covid-19 pandemics and its lethal effect on tourism.

 Here are the top e-commerce platforms in India.
 Have you ever bought goods or services from them?
 How was the experience, is the price cheaper and the delivery convenient?
 Let us know in the comments below!